davidertl/KRT-Com_Discord/docs/to-do.md

     -essentiell mit on/off toggle im "App Settings" Tab -zuerst noch planen was alles nötig ist für Overlay -optional mit Rang (kann erst später implementiert werden, wenn ich weiß wie das Kartell die Daten angelegt hat)

+-companion app: Tab "App Settings:
+    please change the order of the settings to this:
+    In "General"
+    -Play sound on PTT start/end
+      -enable sound on receiving
+      -enable sound on transmitting
+      -enable sound on beginning
+      -enable sound on end
+    - Enable Emergency Radio
+      -Turn on Emergency radio on startup
+    In "Autostart"
+    - Launch on Windows start
+      - launch minimized on tray
+    - Autoconnect on launch
+    - recover active state from radios (otherwise radios will always start with the active state set to false) In "Debugg"
+    - enable debug logging and the location of the log file -rearange the two cards horizontally.

+-companion app: when restarting i am do properly reconnect, but authentication shows me "login with discord" instead of log out button and the username that i am logged in with. this should only apply when the session token is actually valid and the user is authenticated.

+-companion app:when receiving broadcasts, you hear the audio only on the pan and vol settings of the first radio that is receiving the broadcast, even if multiple radios are receiving the same broadcast.
+This should be fixed so that the pan is avaraged between the radios and vol settings are taken the highest of the receiving radios, so that if one radio is set to 100% and another to 50% the resulting volume is 100% and not 75%.

+-companion app: remove the testPTT button from the companion app.

+-companion app on Tab Server: add a disconnect button to disconnect the voice connection next to the connected status.

+-companion app on Tab Radio: when changing frequency the radio should automatically connect if the radio is active, so that the user doesnt have to send on the frequency to register.

 # Wunschliste:
 -speech priority by user rank
   - sync user rank from discord roles (custom table which lists discord groupid and corresponding rank in the app)